THE WILDLIFE TRAFFICKING IN BRAZIL DEPICTED BY ON-LINE NEWS

 PROJECT

-The data described here represent actions reported in the online news and those made public on official websites of the governmental institutions responsible for monitoring and combating wildlife trafficking.
-It is important to clarify that many trafficked animals are not detected and seized.
-Besides, not all seizures and actions to fight wildlife trafficking are reported on the news and, therefore, are not included in our analysis.
+The collected data comes from seizures reported by the media and/or the official websites of the institutions that carried out the seizures.
+It is important to emphasize that many trafficked animals are not detected and seized.
+Additionally, not all actions to combat wildlife trafficking are reported and, therefore, they end up not being included in the Observatory's compilation.

 TEAM